-(a) The Entity (Entities) R esponsible For M Monitoring I Implementation of Service Plan and Participant Health & V Velfare
+(a) The Entity (Entities) Responsible For Monitoring Implementation of Service Plan and Participant Health & Welfare

-The CCS and the DDA monitor the implementation of the Person-Centered Plan (PCP) to ensure that waiverWaiver program services are delivered in accordance with the service planPerson-Centered Plan (PCP) and consistent with safeguarding the participants' health and welfare.
+The CCS and the DDA monitor the implementation of the Person-Centered Plan (PCP) to ensure that Waiver program services are delivered in accordance with the Person-Centered Plan (PCP) and consistent with safeguarding the participants! health and welfare.